 Maintenance Phase:

-• MSR Manual Therapy: Monthly sessions or as needed for symptom management.
+MSR Manual Therapy: Monthly sessions or as needed.

 The Role of Exercises in Addressing ITBS

 This video showcases how to employ a ball to ease tension in the Iliotibial Band, a resilient bodily structure vital as a movement facilitator.
-Though rolling and stretching exercises won't extend the IT Band, they are essential for ITB Syndrome management, helping to lessen pain and optimize the band's functionality."
+Though rolling and stretching exercises won't extend the IT Band, they are essential for managing ITB Syndrome, helping to lessen pain and optimize the band's functionality.

 Effective Gluteal Muscle Release - Lacrosse Ball

 This is an extremely effective way (combined with stretching) to release restrictions in the gluteal muscles.
-That being said, don't forget to strengthen the glutes.
+Remember to strengthen the glutes.

 15-Minute Butt and Thigh Workout

-Strengthen and Tone Your Glutes - When it comes to strengthening your buttocks, thighs, and legs, incorporating this exercise program into your fitness routine can yield impressive results.
+Strengthen and Tone Your Glutes—Incorporating this exercise program into your fitness routine can yield impressive results in strengthening your buttocks, thighs, and legs.
 Doing this program every other day for 4-6 weeks with consistency and commitment can lead to substantial gains.

 Improve Your Balance - Advanced Exercise

-Balance exercises can be of great benefit to people of any age.
-Balance exercises improve your ability to control and stabilize your body's position.
-Balance exercises greatly reduce injury risk, rehabilitate current injuries, or increase your sports performance.
+Balance exercises can benefit people of any age.
+They improve one's ability to control and stabilize one's body's position, significantly reducing injury risk, rehabilitating current injuries, or increasing sports performance.

 References